 If you’re working in the public relations field you may have noticed that there are increasingly more tools and data points at your disposal.
 In the past few years, PR has been able to leverage digital marketing technology tools and techniques.
-Take for example, the way that businesses are evolving to keep in constant contact with their customer base (from this year’s KPCB Internet Trends Report by Mary Meeker):
+Take for example, the way that businesses are evolving to keep in constant contact with their customer base (from the KPCB Internet Trends Report by Mary Meeker):

 Many brands are taking to text messaging or social messaging apps to provide better customer service.

 The chart above shows some of the best ways to stay in touch with specific generations.
 If you’re running a campaign for your client you’d want to be aware of these trends and be sure to adapt your strategy based on your audience targets.

 Why should PR professionals care about this change?
 For one, pushing out a standard press release or email just isn’t going to cut it anymore.
 A brand will get lost in the shuffle of internet noise.
 Customer are increasingly connected and can lose interest quickly.